Ethereum-Anywhere/eaminer/docs/API_DOCUMENTATION.md

 * Regenerate DAG files
 * Restart mining

 The invocation of this method **_may_** be useful if you detect one or more GPUs are in error, but in a recoverable state (eg. no hashrate but the GPU has not fallen off the bus).
-In other words, this method works like stopping nsfminer and restarting it **but without loosing connection to the pool**.
+In other words, this method works like stopping eaminer and restarting it **but without loosing connection to the pool**.

 To invoke the action: